Skip to content

 Automate backups for MySQL, PostgreSQL, MongoDB, and Redis databases.

 SimpleBackups connects to your database — whether self-hosted, containerized, or managed by a cloud provider — and creates scheduled dumps stored on the cloud storage of your choice.
-You can back up databases running on your own servers via SSH or the Backup Agent, and managed databases (like Amazon RDS, DigitalOcean, or Supabase) using serverless workers that require no server connection at all.
+You choose a connection method based on where your database runs, then configure the schedule, retention, and destination storage once.

 Supported databases